robe16/kiosk.email-notifications/README.md

 # kiosk.grandparent-message-board

 A mini project to create a 'kiosk' for a relative to display key information during the day.
+Terminal will be a Raspberry Pi powered screen with Chromium browser auto-open in kiosk mode.

 I aim for the information and messages to be 'dementia friendly' (research to be undertaken regarding this).